EpistemicPolymath/epistemicpolymath-website/content/pages/projects/project-two.md

   or increase my knowledge surrounding OBS Studio and plugins, FireBot, VACs, Audio devices and technologies, Video technologies, and more.
-I want to improve my stream as much as I possibly can and I love connecting with my supporters and having very in-depth conversations.
+I want to improve my stream as much as I possibly can and I love connecting with my supporters and having very in-depth conversations with them.
 featuredImage:
   type: ImageBlock
   url: /images/polypfp.png